 LT tires are suitable for a variety of RV applications, but you need to be sure that the LT tires that fit on your vehicle are rated properly when it comes to load capacity.
 If the tires you choose can’t handle the weight, you will have serious issues.

 Also, most LT tires are rated for a maximum speed of 75 mph.
-If the tire can handle speeds higher than that, it will be expressed.
+If the tire can handle speeds higher than that, it will be stated.

 Special Trailer (ST) Tires